 To build supply chain agility, you have to consider different ways to ensure you can meet customer expectations despite potential disruptions or unexpected changes in market demand.

 Some examples of how to meet customer demand and stay agile include:

 - Working with multiple manufacturers

-- Leveraging a mix of major and regional parcel carriers
+- Leveraging a mix of major and regional parcel couriers

 Reduce supply chain costs

-One of the most important parts of running a successful ecommerce business is finding ways to optimize logistics costs, including:
+One of the most important parts of running a successful ecommerce business is finding ways to optimise logistics costs, including: